 In contrast to the monopoly in the fixed-line sector, mobile phone services, based on GSM standard, are offered by TCI and by four private sector companies: MTN Irancell, Taliya, MTCE and TKC.
 A third national operator, Tamin Telecom (Rightel), was licensed in April 2010 but it was not until late November 2011 that the operator, reportedly owned by Iran's Social Security Organization, launched limited services.
-MCI, which is the mobile unit of fixed-line incumbent TCI, and MTN Irancell - offer services using the GSM 900 and GSM 1800 spectrum bands.
+Mobile Telecommunication Company of Iran (MCI), which is the mobile unit of fixed-line incumbent TCI, and MTN Irancell - offer services using the GSM 900 and GSM 1800 spectrum bands.
 Three companies - Taliya, MTCE and Kish Free Zone Organization (KFZO) - offer services using GSM 900 spectrum only.

 Iran has three tiers of fixed broadband licences.
-The first is Private Access Providers (PAPs), of which there are 11, including wireline incumbent TCI, that can deploy national fixed and wireless broadband infrastructure to provide capacity on a wholesale basis.
-The second is Internet Service Distribution Providers (ISDP), which operate at the provincial level and transmit data between PAPs and retail Internet Service Providers (ISPs), the third tier.
+The first is private access providers (PAPs), of which there are 11, including wireline incumbent TCI, that can deploy national fixed and wireless broadband infrastructure to provide capacity on a wholesale basis.
+The second is internet service distribution providers (ISDP), which operate at the provincial level and transmit data between PAPs and retail internet service providers (ISPs), the third tier.
 Most PAPs and ISDPs also hold ISP licences.
 This has given rise to a highly competitive retail market, where 100 ISDPs deliver capacity to more than 1,200 retail ISPs.
-Although not all licensed players are currently operational, there are dozens of sizable operators providing services to end users.
+Although not all licensed players are currently operational, there are dozens of sizeable operators providing services to end users.